petesramek/practical-dotnet-collections/README.md

 # Practical .NET Collections

-A practical, performance-focused guide to choosing the right .NET collection.
+A practical, performance-focused guide to choosing the right .NET collection based on real behavior, trade-offs, and measured performance.

 ---